Package 'framrsquared'

 Description

-Returns a tibble matching the MSF screen report mortalities for Coho This is specific for Coho and in most cases msf_mortalities() is preferable.
+Returns a tibble matching the MSF screen report mortalities for Coho.
+This is specific for Coho and in most cases msf_mortalities() is preferable.

 Usage